Automated Discovery of Operable Dynamics from Videos: Results

 The resulting state variables $\mathbf{V}_t$, which satisfy both compactness and temporal smoothness, are termed \emph{smooth neural state variables}.
 Building upon the trajectories encoded in the smooth neural state variable space, we can extract first-order derivatives and define a vector field over the state space.
 The derived vector field, termed the \emph{neural state vector field}, endows every point in the state space with the system's dynamic information, even in regions where no data are observed.
 Together, these components form a fully differentiable representation that enables calculus-based analysis, mirroring the structure of classical equations of motion using physical variables such as angle and angular velocity.
 Importantly, our approach introduces only minimal and non-intrusive constraints, which make no assumptions about the symbolic form of the dynamics, the type of system (e.g., Hamiltonian, Lagrangian, rigid-body), or even the dimensionality of the state space.
 The entire pipeline is automated, as shown in Figure~\ref{fig:pipeline}(a)-(c).

-To achieve this transformation,, we utilized two stacked auto-encoders which were trained separately, building upon a recent work \cite{chen_automated_2022}.
+To achieve this transformation, we utilized two stacked auto-encoders which were trained separately, building upon a recent work \cite{chen_automated_2022}.
 This two-step design is motivated by two reasons: (1) directly compressing high-dimensional video into low-dimensional variables often sacrifices prediction accuracy, and (2) our method can discover the dimensionality $d$ automatically, without prior knowledge.
 While the resulting \emph{neural state variables} can produce reliable long-term predictions~\cite{chen_automated_2022}, in their base form, they lack smoothness and are unsuitable for calculus-based system analysis.
 In this work, we introduce additional constraints to enforce temporal smoothness in $\mathbf{V}_t$, relying only on the reasonable assumption that the system evolves continuously over time.
 These smoothness constraints limit large jumps between consecutive states, as demonstrated in Figure~\ref{fig:pipeline}(b).
-Additionally, we applied further space-filling constraints to encourage these trajectories to spread throughout the state space and prevent the smoothness constraint from overpowering the optimization procedure, which can lead to the collapse of all trajectories into a narrow region of the state space, as shown in Appendix Figure~\ref{fig:space-filling}.
+Additionally, we applied further space-filling constraints to encourage these trajectories to spread throughout the state space and prevent the smoothness constraint from overpowering the optimization procedure, which can lead to the collapse of all trajectories into a narrow region of the state space.
+For more details on this collapsing behavior, please refer to Section~\ref{appendix:enforcing_smoothness} of the \nameref{appendix}.
 These two constraints define an operable representation space that is both compact and structured, while avoiding strong inductive biases that could distort the true dynamics.
-For more details on the compression method and regularization constraints, please see Methods~\ref{sec:method:variables} and \ref{sec:method:smoothness}.
+For more details on the compression method and regularization constraints, please see \nameref{sec:method:variables} and \nameref{sec:method:smoothness} of \nameref{sec:methods}.

 The derivatives $\frac{\dd\mathbf{V}_t}{\dd t}$ of the resulting smooth neural state variables are well-defined, depending only on the current state $\mathbf{V}_t$.
 Thus, the second stage of our method aims to extract an accurate representation of the vector field $\hat{F}:\,\mathbb{R}^d\to\mathbb{R}^d$ such that: